 Specific Phobias are patterns of excessive fear of ordinary objects, situations, and activities.
 While some phobias are caused by traumatic events, most arise in the ordinary course of life without apparent cause, and probably reflect a genetic predisposition.
 Phobias are very treatable with a treatment method called "Exposure".
 This method helps you train your brain to have a different response when you encounter the feared object or situation.

 Almost any object, location, or activity can become the focus of a phobia, although certain ones are far more common than others.
-Common examples include: fear of dogs; fear of driving; claustrophobia (fear of confinement in small places); fear of doctors; fear of flying; fear of sweating; fear of vomiting; fear of public speaking; fear of snakes; fear of heights, and many more.
+Common examples include: fear of dogs; fear of driving; claustrophobia (fear of confinement in small places); fear of doctors; fear of flying; nervous sweating; emetophobia (fear of vomiting); blood phobia; fear of public speaking; snake phobia; fear of heights, and many more.

 There are five general types of specific phobias.